Former Premier League referee Mark Clattenburg

 can be beneficial; however, this depends on the stage of hair loss caused by the condition.
 Furthermore, if a person who has the condition wears a hairpiece, then it is paramount they remove the source of tension to reduce the risk of further follicular damage, and the potential for permanent baldness.

 Men who have worn them also remark about how wary they are of weather, particularly the prospect of windier climates.

 Non-surgical hair loss treatments

-and restore healthy hair growth without turning to surgery or hairpieces comes in the form of two MHRA and FDA approved treatments - finasteride 1mg and minoxidil.
+and restore healthy hair growth without turning to surgery or hairpieces comes in the form of two clinically-proven treatments - finasteride 1mg and minoxidil.

 which is the main cause of thinning hair and/or a receding hairline in men with a genetically-predisposed sensitivity to it.
 Topical applications of high-strength minoxidil

 food supplement contains a range of key minerals, vitamins, botanical extracts and amino acids targeted towards maintaining healthy hair.
 In addition to these important nutrients, it also includes an ingredient not commonly found in the every-day diet - saw palmetto.